rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 - [ ] Read Papers [1 - 2 papers]
 - [ ] Trading book or Philisopiical or a Richard Hamming book

+## At this point you should be doing lots of kaggle competitions.

 ##  Step x
 - [ ] Probabilistic Graphical Models Specialization [Part 1]
 - [ ] Deep Learning (Ian Goodfellow) [Part 1] [Coursera Course]